 - Scores 10 years or older will not be accepted.

-- Exams from other states will only be accepted if the score report documents a passing score (“PASS”, “PASSED”).
+- Exams from other states will only be accepted under the rules of reciprocity.

 - Comparable out-of-state exams will be considered for Arizona Highly Qualified Teacher (HQT) status.